NawaMan/RiotComponent/README.md

 # Introduction
 RiotComponent adds methods, properties or events to the root element so that it can be accessed from the outside. **Methods** allow the parent element to call functions in the child elements. **Properties** expose settable values of the child elements to the parent.
 When set the child will be notified so that appropirate actions (such as update) can be done. **Events** will allows the child elements to notify the parent element when something happened.

+Plus!
+In the line of the minimalist approach of RiotJs, the RiotComponent is sized less than 1K!

 # How to use
 First you need to include the library to your page.
 See below for CDN or NPM options.